Child/Nonminor Dependent Development: Transitional Independent Living Planning

 28. Assist the child/NMD in completing the TILP goals by collaborating with public and private agencies/persons.
 These may include individuals at schools, colleges, the Department of Education, the Department of Mental Health, Transition (ILP) Coordinators, caregiver(s), the Student Aid Commission, the Employment Development Department and One-Stop Career Centers, etc.

-29. Describe services in the TILP that will assist the child/NMD in attaining two (2) of the EFC eligibility requirements:
+29. Describe services in the TILP that will assist the child/NMD in attaining two (2) of the Extended Foster Care (EFC) Program:

 • The first goal is the child/NMD’s "Plan A";